fumitoshi0524/ixeoriNet/README.md

 ## Aditional Notes

-This projects comes from a final course assignment of a DL class in UESTC，so it may not work very well in some situations，and it's efficiency definitely needs improvement.
-So this project is mainly for sharing, and contributions are welcomed.
-It would be my pleasure if this project could give you any help.
+This project originated from a final assignment in a Deep Learning course at UESTC.
+It may not perform optimally in all scenarios, and its efficiency is still open to improvement.
+The primary purpose of this repository is to share ideas and code—contributions and suggestions are warmly welcomed.
+If it proves helpful to you in any way, that would be my greatest pleasure.